PixelStudiosDev/pixelstudiosdev.github.io/docs/wool-wars/commands-and-permissions.md

----
-sidebar_position: 1
----

 # Commands and Permissions

 ## Player Commands

-> You can grant access to the following commands with the `woolwars.player` permission.

 - `/woolwars join <arena>/<group>/random` <br/>
 Join an arena or group of arenas. <br/>